yahoo/python-screwdrivercd/docs/Install_Dependencies.md

 The deps setting is a list of package dependencies in a format based on the Python [PEP 508](https://www.python.org/dev/peps/pep-0508) Package dependency specification.

-The specification used by the `screwdrivercd.installdeps` package adds the following environment markers which contain values from the [distro](https://distro.readthedocs.io/en/latest/) package to allow specifying requirements based on attributes of the Operating System distribution.
+The specification used by the `screwdrivercd.installdeps` package adds environment markers which contain values from the [distro](https://distro.readthedocs.io/en/latest/) package to allow specifying requirements based on attributes of the Operating System distribution.

+The environment markers that are supported, are:

 | Marker                                                                      | Python equivalent                             | Sample values                                   |
 | --------------------------------------------------------------------------- | --------------------------------------------- | ----------------------------------------------- |